JKChai/MAY2022_MSCHALLENGE/README.md

 }
 ```

-If your container specifies a partition key path of /department/name, then the partition key value of this document would be information-technology.
+If your container specifies a partition key **path** of `/department/name`, then the partition **key** value of this document would be `information-technology`.
 Behind the scenes, Azure Cosmos DB SQL API automatically manages the physical resources necessary to support your data workload.

 Selecting a partition key path for a container can be one of the most important design decisions for a new workload.
-Review the choosing a partition key documentation for a deeper technical explanation and best practices.
+Review the choosing a [partition key documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey) for a deeper technical explanation and best practices.